|Salary:||£35,365 to £41,775 per annum including London Allowance|

 Salary (Grade): (R1) £35,365 to £41,775 per annum including London Allowance

 Applications are invited for a Research Fellow to work with Dr Derek Groen in the Computer Science Department at Brunel University London.
-The successful candidate will join a newly established research group on refugee modelling and high performance computing and will work, collaboratively, on designing and developing increasingly sophisticated agent-based models of refugees escaping violent events.
+The successful candidate will join a newly established research group and will work, collaboratively, on designing and developing agent-based simulations of refugees escaping violent events.
 The main purpose of these simulations is to help organizations such as governments, the UN and NGOs in allocating their humanitarian support as effectively as possible.

 The work will be performed as part of the HiDALGO (HPC and Big Data Technologies for Global Systems) project, a €8M EU-funded Centre of Excellence which includes a range of high profile institutional partners across Europe, and through which we have established an informal collaboration with the UNHCR.

-The postholder will build up further expertise in constructing agent-based simulations, and will be able to leverage leading high performance computing facilities in Europe to make extensive studies possible.
-In addition, the postholder will help to coordinate development efforts by other partners (e.g. in terms of combining it with other models, visualizing key elements, and integrating it with data sources), and provide support with other activities in the HiDALGO project, such as organizing meetings with stakeholders and ensuring synergy with the work performed by other research fellows in our group.
+The postholder will build up expertise in coupling existing simulations, and help optimize the coupled approach for existing and emerging high performance computing architectures.
+In addition, the postholder will help to orchestrate development efforts on the application by other partners (e.g. in terms of performance optimization, visualization, and integration with data sources), and provide support with other activities in the HiDALGO project, such as organizing meetings with stakeholders and ensuring synergy with the work performed by other research fellows in our group.

 The successful candidate will have a PhD degree in an appropriate discipline, and have a clear understanding of high performance computing and agent-based simulations, both in theory and in practice.
-In addition, they have experience in Python programming, and demonstrable experience with analyzing scientific data and constructing theoretical models.
+In addition, they have substantial experience in Python programming, and demonstrable experience with modifying existing scientific codes.

 Please include a publication list along with CV.